 Organization Of Corporate Governance

-Corporate governance is at the highest management level of business operation.
-It is responsible for a company’s future development and strategies.
-We uphold the concept of sustainable management and aim to create the maximum benefits and values for our customers, shareholders, employees, and society.
+The Board of Directors is the highest management level of the enterprise’s operating mechanism and is responsible for the future development and strategy of the enterprise.
+Kedge Construction upholds the concept of sustainable management and aim to create the maximum benefits and values for our customers, shareholders, employees, and society.
 With “integrity, quality, service, innovation, and sustainability” as our highest guiding principle, we implement the principles of financial disclosures and information transparency, ensuring appropriate and efficient business operation and management and committing ourselves to protecting shareholders’ rights and interests.

 Board Operations